gpadolina/DeepLearning-notes/DeepLearning/Conclusions.md

 * *Video data* - Either 3D convnets (if you need to capture motion effects) or a combination of a frame-level 2D convnet for feature extraction followed by either an RNN or a 1D convnet to process the resulting sequences.
 * *Volumetric data* - 3D convnets.
+#### Densely connected networks
+A densely connected network is a stack of *Dense* layers, meant to process vector data (batches of vectors).
+Such networks assume no specific structure in the input features: they're called *densely connected* because the units of a *Dense* layer are connected to every other unit.

+Remember: to perform *binary classification,* end your stack of layers with a *Dense* layer with a single unit and a *sigmoid* activation, and use *binary_crossentropy* as the loss.
+Your targets should be either 0 or 1.